jacob-bytedance/notes/source/_posts/Elasticsearch with Spring Boot.md

 '
 ```

-After inserting the sample metrics, we can use the comm
+After inserting the sample metrics, we can use the commands from 5.4 to verify Spring Boot Elasticsearch behavior.